0x416c616e/dailyprogress/week_X.md

 ## April 20th, 2020

 - Worked more on final project.
 Finished the database tables and dummy data.
 Now starting to work on the program itself, as well as the views.
+- Wrote about 1,000 lines of code for the final project so far